ltsSmitty/OpenRCT2-RideVehicleEditor/README.md

-# Wet Paint plugin for OpenRCT2
+# Wet Paint
+## Dynamic Track Colouration Plugin for OpenRCT2

-Your ride vehicles are dripping with paint, covering the tracks as they roll over them!.
+Your ride vehicles are dripping with paint, covering the tracks as they roll over them!

 ![(Gif of train repainting the)](https://github.com/ltsSmitty/OpenRCT2-RideVehicleEditor/blob/1e7d94cb9b6d7103e5d82efc84d930bd8ddbac12/img/vertical-painter.gif)

 ### Current features
-- Select and switch through all ride vehicles in your park, or use the picker to click on the vehicle directly.
-- Change the vehicle type for each vehicle independently.
-- Switch through different variants of the same ride type.
-(E.g. locomotive, tender or passenger car.)
-- Modify properties like mass, number of seats, (powered) acceleration of each vehicle.
+- Paint the tracks under a ride with up to three different colour themes.

+## How to use it
+1. Open the plugin and select a ride from the dropdown or pick one with the eyedropper, and enable colour matching.
+2. In the ride, change the ride colour mode to `Different colours per train`.
+3. Set the individual train cars to the colours you want.
+ - The first train colour becomes the main track colour
+ - The second train colour becomes the secondary track colour
+ - The third colour becomes the track support colour
+4. **If your ride has more than 3 trains**, you'll need to set the multiples of three trains to have the same colours.
+E.g., you'll need to manually set Train 1 & Train 4 & Train 7 to have the same colours, and Train 2 & Train 5 & Train 8 to match, and Train 3 & Train 6 & Train 9 to matchm etc,

+### FAQ
+- The plugin uses the `Alternative track colour schemes` for setting the track colours, which is what limits to using only 3 different paint schemes.

+### Potential improvments
+- Automatically change the 4th + more trains to automatically match the colours of the associated 1st, 2nd, and 3rd.
-- Modify spacing between different vehicles on the same train.
+- Modify vehicle train colours directly inside the plugin window.
-- Copy and paste the settings of a vehicle over other completely unrelated vehicles.
-- Easily apply your changes to all vehicles on the train or the ride.

-### Planned features
-- Please submit any ideas under [Issues](https://github.com/Basssiiie/OpenRCT2-RideVehicleEditor/issues).

-## See it in action

-A few people made some great videos showcasing how to use the plugin.

-- **[Mini Vehicle Hacking Contest - The Results](https://youtu.be/ThXNZdzY3Ys)**, by Deurklink and his DKMP community (using v1.0)
-- **[Git Gud at OpenRCT2 #93: Vehicle hacking with the Ride Vehicle Editor Plugin!](https://youtu.be/xSzyTD7xFss)**, by Deurklink (using v1.0)
-- **[The Joy of Hacking OpenRCT2: Vehicle Hacking 101](https://youtu.be/gqQHDqQQRDw)**, by Zarathustra (using v0.3)
+- Various performance improvements

 ## Installation